-Based on these answers you’ll start to create a pretty clear picture on how big of an impact environmental factors on your goals.
-With that information you can start to make necessary changes to create your successful environment.
+Based on these answers you’ll start to create a pretty clear picture of how big of an impact environmental factors on your goals.
+With that information, you can start to make the necessary changes to create your successful environment.

 In all the other stages it was about setting up the platform for you to achieve your goals but this one is more so about maintaining that platform to ensure you don’t fall back into bad habits so you can keep excelling.

 What do you need to make a part of your daily or weekly lifestyle to allow you to live the life you wish to lead?